ShreeshailChitpur/DSA-CP-CSA15/README.md

 - Display items from file
 - Display items that need to be restocked
 - Uses hashing to store items and retrieve them quickly
+- Option to use other hash functions (multiplicative hash function)
+- Option to use seperate chaining for collision resolving

 # Contributors: